Coimbatore To Munnar Is Better Than Kochi To Munnar

 kochi to munnar map

-Until about halfway of the journey (until Muvatupuzzha), you will be driving in traffic prone areas of Kerala — with a congested two-way road passing through crowded markets.
+Until about halfway through the journey (until Muvatupuzzha), you will be driving in traffic prone areas of Kerala — with a congested two-way road passing through crowded markets.

 As you cross Muvatupuzzha, you start climbing up.
 The road here becomes less crowded and comparatively scenic (still not as scenic as Coimbatore to Munnar road though).